laugh12321/TensorRT-YOLO/README.en.md

     <img alt="GitHub forks" src="https://img.shields.io/github/forks/laugh12321/TensorRT-YOLO?style=for-the-badge&color=%2320878f">
 </p>

-TensorRT-YOLO is an inference acceleration project that supports YOLOv3, YOLOv5, YOLOv6, YOLOv7, YOLOv8, YOLOv9, YOLOv10, PP-YOLOE and PP-YOLOE+ using NVIDIA TensorRT for optimization.
-The project not only integrates the EfficientNMS TensorRT plugin to enhance post-processing effects but also utilizes CUDA kernel functions and CUDA graphs to accelerate inference.
+TensorRT-YOLO is an inference acceleration project that supports YOLOv3, YOLOv5, YOLOv6, YOLOv7, YOLOv8, YOLOv9, YOLOv10, YOLO11, PP-YOLOE and PP-YOLOE+ using NVIDIA TensorRT for optimization.
+The project not only integrates the TensorRT plugin to enhance post-processing effects but also utilizes CUDA kernel functions and CUDA graphs to accelerate inference.
 TensorRT-YOLO provides support for both C++ and Python inference, aiming to deliver a fast and optimized object detection solution.

 <div align="center">
     <img src=assets/example0.jpg height="320">